Skarbalius/NFQ/README.md

 4. Teacher can delete a student.
 In such a case, the student should be removed from the group and project.

-*Removed the student with SQL remove statement.
+*Removed the student with SQL DELETE statement.

 5. Teacher can assign a student to any of the groups.
 Any student can only be assigned to a single group.
 In case the group is full, information text should be visible to a teacher.